ShimantoRahman/empulse/docs/guide/proflogit.rst

 --------------------------

-To change the number of iterations, relative tolerance level or number of iterations without improvement, simply pass the desired values to the :class:`proflogit.ProflogitClassifier` initializer.
+To change the number of iterations, relative tolerance level or number of iterations without improvement, simply pass the desired values to the :class:`~empulse.models.ProflogitClassifier` initializer.
-:class:`proflogit.ProflogitClassifier` initializer.
+:class:`~empulse.models.ProflogitClassifier` initializer.

 .. code-block:: python